MrModulus/MineAndSeek/README.md

 # Game Design

-The premise of the game offers a dangerously fun spin on hide and seek, with players having access to specialized classes that can make shift the tides of victory with their unique abilities.
-Players are divided two factions, "Hunters" and "Survivors", and spend up to (around) 10 minutes in precreated maps trying to achieve victory for their faction.
+The premise of the game offers a dangerously fun spin on hide and seek, with players having access to specialized classes that can shift the tides of victory with their unique abilities.
+Players are divided into two factions, "Hunters" and "Survivors", and spend up to 10 minutes in precreated maps trying to achieve victory for their faction.
 - Hunters are designed with the sole intent of seeking and defeating Survivors; they win if they can defeat all Survivors before time runs out.
 - Survivors are designed to befuddle Hunters, and protect themselves and their allies; they win if they at least one Survivor lives when time runs out.